Naelsls/Naelsls/README.md

 - **Frameworks/Libraries:** REACT, ANGULA, TYPESCRIPT
 - **Tools:** FIGMA

+## Languages i'm speak
+- English   level A2/B1
+- Italian   level A1
+- Spanish   level A1
+- German    level A1
+- Japoneses level A1
+- frances   level A1

 ## Goals
 - To work remotely with companies outside Brazil
 - To continuously improve my skills and stay updated with the latest technologies